-3. The Netherlands Generic medicines in the Netherlands account for 68% of the reimbursed market in volume52.
+3. The Netherlands Generic medicines in the Netherlands account for 75% of the reimbursed market in volume50.
 Nevertheless, the Dutch market faces some challenges, namely the 'preference policy' used by healthcare insurance companies.
 Healthcare insurers will only reimburse one of a few medicines within a certain medicine cluster and often only the most inexpensive medicines are reimbursed, including low price off-patent medicines already established and stable for a long period.
 There is no mandatory price differential between generic and originator medicines and generic medicines are generally priced at least 50% below the price of the respective originator medicine.
-The fierce price competition when new generic medicines enter the market and when manufacturers compete to be a preferred supplier pushes generic prices down much further, with not uncommon reductions of up to 80%53.
+The fierce price competition when new generic medicines enter the market and when manufacturers compete to be a preferred supplier pushes generic prices down much further, with not uncommon reductions of up to 95%51.
 This extreme pressure on prices has been forcing out generic medicines suppliers from the market whose products have not been selected for reimbursement, thereby reducing generic competition and often generating periodic medicines shortages.
 Recently a working group with different stakeholders was set up under the responsibility of the Ministry of Health with the aim of proposing suitable measures to prevent medicines shortages.
-At the hospital level, the Biosimilars en generieke geneesmiddelenindustrie Nederland (BOGIN) has recently concluded an agreement with the hospital pharmacists' association (NVZA) on good contracting practices: to tender for a contract period of medicines for more than 1 year, to spread tenders throughout the year (not all to start/end at the same date: usually 1 January) and to purchase the agreed ordered quantities.
-Regarding biosimilar medicines, it is important to underline that there is no common awareness and understanding regarding the quality and safety of biosimilar medicines: specialists have to be informed individually after every new biosimilar medicines entry in a new therapeutic area. $^{^{\}rm 52}$ QuintilesIMS Health, MIDAS, Q2 2015, retail and hospital channel.
+Bogin together with the Dutch pharmacist organisation and the Dutch innovative medicines organisation commissioned Berenschot for a study into the effects of health insurance companies preference policies on the availability of medicines in the Netherlands.
+This study was be published in March 201852.
+At the hospital level, the Biosimilars en generieke geneesmiddelenindustrie Nederland (BOGIN) has concluded an agreement with the hospital pharmacists' association (NVZA) on good contracting practices: to tender for a contract period of medicines for more than 1 year, to spread tenders throughout the year (not all to start/end at the same date: usually 1 January) and to purchase the agreed ordered quantities.
+Regarding biosimilar medicines, it is important to underline that there is no common awareness and understanding regarding the quality and safety of biosimilar medicines: specialists have to be informed individually after every new biosimilar medicines entry in a new therapeutic area.
+Bogin has launched recently a website for patients with independent information about biosimilar medicines (www.uwbiosimilars.nl) 50 QuintilesIMS Health, MIDAS, Q2 2015, retail and hospital channel.